NamelessMC/Nameless/.github/ISSUE_TEMPLATE/---bug-report.md

 Please describe the issue in as much detail as possible

 **To Reproduce**
-Steps to reproduce the behaviour:
+Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'